7 Easy-to-Launch Side Hustles for Writers in 2023

 I started writing as a side hustle in the mid of the pandemic in 2020.
-Back then, I’ve got at least four extra hours a day that I did not know how to use wisely.
-It felt mindblowing that I did not have to commute to work, spend hours on team lunches, and chit chats in the office.
+Back then, I got at least four extra hours a day that I did not know how to use wisely.
+It felt mindblowing that I did not have to commute to work, spend hours on team lunches, or chit-chat in the office.

 I could focus on being results-driven instead of an action-taker.

 I’ve also realized that having a single income source is risky, and I needed to act on launching a side hustle that would let me earn more than a basic salary.

 I had zero experience in writing and blogging.
 Besides, I am not a native English speaker, and I never thought my writing could be appealing enough to hook readers.

 Despite fears, I started writing from home.
 I took a few writing gigs besides my full-time job.
 I thought I could quickly nail writing and make a fortune by creating case studies and blog posts for my clients.

 In reality, I’ve spent way more time writing and revising clients’ articles than expected.
 I worked on weekends with no breaks and no mood.
 My clients seemed satisfied with my work, but the only one who did not feel proud of it was me.

 Here is what I learned the hard way: